awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

       When you finish entering the content of the email, press Ctrl\+D to send it\.

 1. Check the recipient email's client for the email\.
 If you can't find the email, check the junk mail folder\.
 If you still can't find the email, check the Sendmail log on your mail server\.
-The log is often located at */var/log/mail\.log*\.
+The log is often located at */var/log/mail\.log* or */var/log/maillog*\.